ishandahal/price_prediction/README.md

-Project: Predicting the price of rental property.
+Project:: Predicting the price of rental property.

 - Dataset: NY-AirBNB rentals